ory/docs/docs/ecosystem/styleguide/styleguide.md

   parent heading's text in each subsection's heading.
 - Use articles and prepositions in headings where it would make sense in regular text.
-- Leave exactly one blank line before and after a heading.
+- Leave one blank line before and after a heading.
 - Don't use links in headings.
 - Search engines prioritize words used in headings and subheadings.
 Make your subheading titles clear, descriptive, and complete to help users find the